Hello, my name is Alison.

-I am an experienced Counsellor and a registered practitioner member of COSCA and work within their ethical framework.
-I work with both individuals, couples and families.
+I am an experienced Counsellor and a fully accredited member of COSCA, whose ethical framework I adhere to.

 Training, qualifications & experience